 - Employer recruiting events and career advisor webinars and chats are hosted on virtual platforms.
 See Upcoming Events below for details.

 All fairs and networking events are virtual.
-Check back in the fall for more fairs.
+Unless otherwise noted, times are Eastern.

 Fall 2021 events will be added soon.
 All events are virtual and take place in Eastern time.

 9/30 | 12 - 1 p.m. | Using LinkedIn Effectively

 10/1 | 2 - 3 p.m. | Networking: Building Professional Relationships